apache/skywalking-website/content/blog/2024-05-13-skywalking-10-release/index.md

 - BanyanDB
 ---

+The Apache SkyWalking team today announced the 10 release.
+SkyWalking 10 provides a host of groundbreaking features and enhancements.
+The introduction of Layer and Service Hierarchy streamlines monitoring by organizing services and metrics into distinct layers and providing seamless navigation across them.
+Leveraging eBPF technology, Kubernetes Network Monitoring delivers granular insights into network traffic, topology, and TCP/HTTP metrics.
+BanyanDB emerges as a high-performance native storage solution, while expanded monitoring support encompasses Apache RocketMQ, ClickHouse, and Apache ActiveMQ Classic.
+Support for Multiple Labels Names enhances flexibility in metrics analysis, while enhanced exporting and querying capabilities streamline data dissemination and processing.

 ## Layer and Service Hierarchy
 `Layer` concept was introduced in SkyWalking 9.0.0, it represents an abstract framework in computer science, such as Operating System(OS_LINUX layer), Kubernetes(k8s layer).
 It organizes services and metrics into different layers based on their roles